poynt/pos-connector-ios-sdk-sample/README.md

 ##Updates
+* 9-2-2016
+	* cocoapod friendly
+	* removed empty order object from payments where not explicitly attached
 * 8-26-2016 -
 	* documentation in code for public classes
 	* remove dependency for the PoyntTransactionObject in favor of the PoyntTransaction protocol (requires `transactionId`)